The hyperbolic geometry of Markov's theorem on Diophantine approximation and quadratic forms: Proof of Hurwitz's theorem

 To deduce part (i) of Hurwitz's theorem, note that since $x$ is irrational, the geodesic $g$ from $x$ to $\infty$ passes through infinitely many triangles of the Farey tessellation.
 For each of these triangles, at least one of its Ford circles $h$ satisfies~\eqref{eq:hurwitz_geo}, by Lemma~\ref{lem:hurwitz_farthest}.
 (The geodesic $g$ does not bisect two sides of any Farey triangle.
 Otherwise, $g$ would bisect two sides of all Farey triangles it enters; see Fig.~\ref{fig:furthestgeo1}, where the next triangle is shown with dashed lines.
 This contradicts $g$ ending in the vertex $\infty$ of the Farey tessellation.)

 For consecutive triangles that $g$ crosses, the same horocycle may satisfy~\eqref{eq:hurwitz_geo}.
-But this can happen only finitely many times (otherwise $x$ would be rational), and then never again.
+But this can happen only finitely many times (otherwise $x$ would be rational), and then the geodesic will never again intersect a triangle incident with this horocycle.
 Hence, infinitely many Ford circles satisfy~\eqref{eq:hurwitz_geo}, and this completes the proof of part (i).

 To prove part (ii) of Hurwitz's theorem, we have to show that for

 only finitely many Ford circles $h$ satisfy